-When holdover is forced, if in fixed CPout1 mode (EN_TRACK = 0 or 1, EN_MAN_DAC = 1), then the DAC will set the programmed MAN_DAC value.
-If in tracked CPout1 mode (EN_TRACK = 1, EN_MAN_DAC = 0, EN_VTUNE_RAIL_DET = 0), then the DAC will set the current tracked DAC value.
+When holdover is forced, if in fixed CPout1 mode, then the DAC will set the programmed MAN_DAC value.
+If in tracked CPout1 mode, then the DAC will set the current tracked DAC value.

-Setting FORCE_HOLDOVER does not constitute a clock input switch event unless DISABLE_DLD1_DET = 0, since when in holdover mode, PLL1_DLD = 0 will trigger the clock input switch event.
+Setting FORCE_HOLDOVER does not constitute a clock input switch event unless DISABLE_DLD1_DET = 0, since in holdover mode, PLL1_DLD = 0 this will trigger the clock input switch event.